bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 noise.
-In later iterations though with a small :math:`\epsilon_t`, the noise dominates and the gradient plays a much smaller role resulting in each iteration bouncing around the local maxima via a random walk (with a bias towards the local maximum from the gradient).
-Thus with carefully selected hyperparameters, you can pretty closely sample from the posterior distribution.
+In later iterations though with a small :math:`\epsilon_t`, the noise dominates and the gradient plays a much smaller role resulting in each iteration bouncing around the local maxima via a random walk (with a bias towards the local maximum from the gradient), and in between the two extremes, the algorithm should vary smoothly.
+Thus with carefully selected hyperparameters, you can pretty closely sample from the posterior distribution (more on this later).

 What is not obvious though is that why this should give correct the correct result.
 It surely will be able to get close to a local maximum (similar to